APPEARANCES MAY BE DECEITFUL IN NIGERIAN POLITICS

 Do not let their external appearances deceive you.
 They will dress in rags and line up for free medical care meant for paupers despite being able to build world-class hospitals with their riches.
 When these individuals enter politics, they not only steal more than the average politician does, but they do not share the spoils.
 They are too greedy that they die without wills.
 Usually, a vicious fight erupts amongst survivors after their demise.

 These Okpa aku eri eri politicians understand the psyche of gullible Nigerians and shunning ostentation is their ploy to get into office.
 Whilst elected, they misappropriate government property, turning them into private property under the guise of privatization.
 They pretend that the role of government is saving.
 The government is not a bank.
 Government borrows money for economic development and uses taxes to service its debts.
 The US Government is the #1 debtor in the world and the US economy is the #1 economy in the world.

 Nigerian politicians earn enough money to live luxurious lifestyles without dipping their corrupt fingers into public coffers.
 Luxury does not imply owning a fleet of bulletproof Mercedes Pullmans, four wives, ten concubines, and living in a gold plated mansion.
 The Dino Melaye lifestyle is abhorrent even for successful artists, boxers, athletes, musicians, and show business practitioners.
 The electorate should boot such politicians out of office.
 A politician should dress smartly, stylishly, and elegantly.
-One of the first observable anomaly in a mentally disabled person is that they become disheveled.
+One of the first observable anomaly in mentally disabled persons is that they become disheveled.
 An unattractively dressed politician will induce depression in the psyche of his/her electorate.

 Success at every level of politics is measured by employment indices, state of infrastructure, crime level, and public approval.
 A dapper and dashing politician is preferable to a dour and depressed politician given the same level of accomplishments.
 Megalomania and ostentatious living should disqualify any politician.
 However, being an Okpa aku eri eri, does not qualify you for office.